-Timmy De Laet is Assistant Professor in Theatre and Dance at the University of Antwerp and the Research Centre for Visual Poetics.
+Timmy De Laet is Assistant Professor of Theatre and Dance at the University of Antwerp and the Research Centre for Visual Poetics.
 He is a Postdoctoral Fellow of the Research Foundation Flanders (FWO) with a research project titled “Transatlantic Currencies,” which investigates the exchange and circulation of choreographic knowledge and dance works across the Atlantic Ocean during the postwar period (1958-1991).
 With the support of the Fulbright Commission and the Belgian American Educational Foundation (B.A.E.F.), Timmy has worked as a Visiting Scholar and Adjunct Faculty Member at Temple University’s Dance Department and Institute of Dance Scholarship (Philadelphia, PA, USA).
 He has been a Visiting Professor at Ghent University and a guest lecturer at the Royal Conservatoire Antwerp.

-Other recent publications include the co-edited volume The Great European Stage Directors, Vol. 8: Pina Bausch, Romeo Castellucci, Jan Fabre (with Luk Van den Dries, Bloomsbury Methuen Drama, 2018) and the guest-edited special issue “State of the Art”: Contemporary and Historical Perspectives on Theater Studies in Flanders (Documenta, forthcoming).
+Other recent publications include the co-edited volume The Great European Stage Directors, Vol. 8: Pina Bausch, Romeo Castellucci, Jan Fabre (with Luk Van den Dries, Bloomsbury Methuen Drama, 2018) and the guest-edited special issue “State of the Art”: Contemporary and Historical Perspectives on Theater Studies in Flanders (Documenta, 2019).
 Timmy is a member of the editorial boards of the Flemish theatre journals FORUM+ and Documenta.